rahulkhatri19/LibraryKing/README.md

 # LibraryKing

-This project will demonstrate various library made by different developer, only purpose is to combine library at one plce for demo.
+This project will demonstrate various library made by different developer, only purpose is to combine library at one place for demo.